piyush-0407/Revenue-Insights-in-Hospitality-Domain/README.md

-Okay, I've added the snapshot link to the end of the description.
-I've embedded it as an image directly in the README, which is best for showcasing your dashboard visually on GitHub.

 Power BI Hospitality Revenue Insights Dashboard 🏨📊 This repository showcases a Power BI dashboard designed for "AtliQ Grands," a chain of five-star hotels.
 The project's core objective is to deliver comprehensive revenue insights, enabling data-driven decisions to enhance performance and competitive strategy within the hospitality sector. ✨